apostrophecms/apostrophe-documentation/docs/modules/apostrophe-login/index.md

 ## Global method: loginAfterLogin

 The method `loginAfterLogin` is invoked on **all modules that have one**.
 This method is a good place to set `req.redirect` to the URL of your choice.
-If no module settings `req.redirect`, the newly logged-in user is redirected to the home page. `loginAfterLogin` is invoked with `req` and may also optionally take a callback.
+If no module sets `req.redirect`, the newly logged-in user is redirected to the home page. `loginAfterLogin` is invoked with `req` and may also optionally take a callback.